Margento/QuantumAHiRA/README.md

 2. “Pulse_flash_spectral.”
 These stanzas retain full sentences from the Spanish database, paired with their English (and sporadically Aromanian or Zoque) 'translations'—-homophonic, deflatus-driven, parodically cynical, and hegemonically self-exposing.
 The term reflects the interplay between sonic (gappy) homogeneity and semantic dissonance (or, at times, aberration).

 The intermedia process began with sound and evolved toward moving image.
 The discrete qualities of each stanza—-prosodic, affective, and temporal—-were converted into analog sound frequencies.
 Textual features such as meter, rhythmic variation/energy, and fricative/plosive density were mapped to base frequency, amplitude, noise, and transient clicks.
 Affective parameters (e.g., arousal or smoothness) became spectral brightness and filter cutoff; lastly, temporal structures (linear, cyclical, recursive) were rendered as stereo motion, pacing oscillations, or feedback loops.
 These values were interpolated via SigTo and low-frequency oscillators (LFOs), translating linguistic/stylistic features into evolving sonic modulations.

+The resulting acoustic space—-an instance of mathematical machinic metasonification (coinnage mine)—-set the foundation for the video component. the somnic contigousness was thus complemented by a specific kind of discreteness: a topological and diagrammatic unfolding of the poem as both analytical instrument and exploratory nomadism.

+In orbiting_recursions, this took the form of dynamic visualizations of network graphs that trace the evolving recombination of word fragments from the Latin American corpus.
+In pulse_flash_spectral, the visualization shifted outward—diagramming the tension between translingual sonic similarity and widening semantic divergence between each Spanish line and its Creolized English counterpart.

+The intermedia poem has been submitted to a literary journal that features computational poetry (stay tuned!).

+In the meantime, the code available in this repo ('Margento_World_Poem_1_Rich_Sonification_n_Video_Automation.ipynb) can be run to generate your own piece.